Lugdunum3D/Lugdunum-ThirdParty/README.md

     android_thirdparty.yml

 # Android
-- You msut set the env variable ANDROID_SDK_ROOT with the path to your Android SDK
+- You must set the env variable ANDROID_SDK_ROOT with the path to your Android SDK
 - You need to specify --android=True as argument of build.py

 # How to use